ochirovch/golanggraph/README.md

 Goal: implement all examples from [origin](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/)

-- [x] check the correctness of the graph when compiling
+- [v] check the correctness of the graph when compiling
 - [x] implementing the conditional edges
 - [x] working with tools
 - [x] add human-in-the-loop functionality